-- Tianwen-1 ("questions to heaven," or "questioning the heavens") is a Mars mission by China consisting of an orbiter and a rover named Zhurong.
+- Tianwen-1 ("questions to heaven," or "questioning the heavens") is China's first Mars mission, consisting of an orbiter and a rover named Zhurong.
 It entered Mars orbit in February 2021 and Zhurong landed on May 14, 2021.

-- Among the rover’s science instruments is a radar on the rover that could detect pockets of water beneath the surface, which may contain life.
+- Among the rover’s science instruments is a radar that could detect pockets of water beneath the surface, which may contain life.

 China’s Tianwen-1 Mars mission launched on July 23, 2020 amidst the added challenge of the global COVID-19 pandemic.
-It will, among other things, search for these pockets of water using radar mounted on the rover.
+It will, among other things, search for pockets of water using radar mounted on the Zhurong rover.
 The European Space Agency’s Mars Express spacecraft found evidence for subsurface water using radar from orbit, but along with NASA’s Perseverance rover this will be the first time a rover has searched from the ground.
-(NASA’s Perseverance rover also has a radar instrument; it will launch and land on Mars at about the same time as Tianwen-1.)

-As of 2020, only NASA has successfully landed and operated spacecraft on Mars.
+Before Zhurong only NASA has successfully landed and operated spacecraft on Mars.
 More countries exploring Mars and our solar system means more discoveries and opportunities for global collaboration.
-Space exploration brings out the best in us all.
-When more nations work together, everyone wins.
+Space exploration brings out the best in us all, and when nations work together everyone wins.

 China’s Yutu-2 rover used radar on the far side of the Moon to reveal 3 distinct layers extending 40 meters beneath the surface.
 Scientists tested a rover-sized radar in China’s Qaidim basin—a cold, desert region like Mars—and were able to detect underground water pockets of water.
 On Earth, these pockets can host thriving microbial communities, so detecting them on Mars would be an important step in our search for life on other worlds.